9. Mixture models and label switching with MCMC

 [8]:

-While xarray data types are quite powerful, it is often more convenient to work with the more familiar Pandas DataFrames.
+While xarray data types are quite powerful, it is often more convenient to work with the more familiar data frames.
 The .to_dataframe() method of xarrays is quite useful for this purpose.
+It converts the xarray to a Pandas data frame.
+This, in turn, can be converted to a Polars data frame using pl.from_pandas().

 [9]: